• Skip to primary navigation

 • Apple cider vinegar - or white distilled vinegar, if preferred, for a tang.

-If you are on a low histamine diet, or can't tolerate cinnamon, then you can simply swap for a tiny pinch of cardamom.
+If cinnamon isn't your favorite or doesn't work for you (it's debated in terms of histamine), then you can simply swap for a tiny pinch of cardamom.

 One of the things that is tricky about cooking Christmas dinner, or those for the holidays, is oven space.
 With at least seven around our table, and a few different dietary requirements including vegetarian and, for me, low histamine, there's a lot of dishes and baking trays to juggle around!

-This is a simple recipe with just a few steps, and you can easily rope in a guest to make it . . .(!)
+This is a simple vegan red cabbage recipe with just a few steps, and you can easily rope in a guest to make it . . .(!)

-shredded red cabbage on a chopping board with a knife.
+shredded red cabbage on a chopping board with a knife labelled number one.

-red cabbage and a bay leaf in a grey skillet.
+red cabbage and a bay leaf in a grey skillet labelled number two.

 Step 1

-Remove any bruised or tough outer leaves, and then finely shred the cabbage with a sharp knife.
+Remove any bruised or tough outer leaves, and then finely shred the cabbage with a sharp knife (image 1).

 Step 2

 Add all the ingredients, with the exception of the apple, to a skillet.
 Bring to a boil, then reduce the heat to a very light simmer.
-Cook for 25 minutes, stirring occasionally.
+Cook for 25 minutes, stirring occasionally (image 2).

-red cabbage, apple and a bay leaf in a skillet with a spoon in it.
+red cabbage, apple and a bay leaf in a skillet with a spoon in it labelled number four.

 Step 3

 Chop the apple and add to the skillet.
-Stir to combine.
+Stir to combine (image 3).

 Step 4

-Add the apple and cook for a further 10-15 minutes.
+Add the apple and cook for a further 10-15 minutes (image 4).
 Keep an eye on it towards the end of the cooking time to ensure that it doesn't start to stick or burn if the water has been evaporated.
 Add more water (or stock) if required.

 • Shred the cabbage quite finely.
 It is quite a tough leaf, so better to finely shred and then cook down slowly.